-A long-winding legal tussle and battle for control of the business ensued afterwards with Bakshi keeping around 165 McDonald's branded outlets operational in the northern and the eastern regions of the country.
+A long-winding legal tussle and battle for control of the business ensued afterwards with Bakshi keeping around 165 McDonald's branded outlets operational in northern and eastern regions of the country.

-In the southern and western regions, McDonald's outlets are run by Amit Jatia-led Westlife Development.
+In southern and western regions, McDonald's outlets are run by Amit Jatia-led Westlife Development.

 In August 2017, McDonald's had told the NCLAT that settlement of dispute with its estranged partner Bakshi was not possible.